-Once the amendment no. 2 to the Grant agreement enters into force, the project will be coordinated by UNIUD with effect from July 1, 2010.
-All legal and administrative changes in the project status following by this amendment can be retrieved from the GPF forms compiled through NEF.
-The new Annex I, version 4.2 dated July 1, 2010, contains sufficient information for the reviewers concerning management and scientific changes following by this amendment.
+The project is coordinated by UNIUD with effect from July 1, 2010.
+All financial and administrative changes in the project status following by the amendment no. 2 can be retrieved by the Grant Preparation Forms compiled through NEF.
+The new Annex I, version 4.2 dated July 1, 2010, contains sufficient information for the reviewers concerning all significant changes in the management and scientific workplan following by this amendment.